cyberaide/python-vis/LibrariesandTools.md

 ## bqplot

 bqplot is a 2-D interactive visualization library in the Jupyter Notebook.
-In bqplot, all components are interactive, allowing the user to integrate visualization s with other Jupyter interactive widgets to create integrated GUIs with a few lines of Python code. [^5]
+In bqplot, all components are interactive, allowing the user to integrate visualization s with other Jupyter interactive widgets to create integrated GUIs with a few lines of Python code [^5].

 ### Installation